-- Rule 3 A member shall ensure that professional services performed by or under the direction of the member meet applicable standards of practice.
-[Modified July 1/03] - Annotation 3-1 It is the professional responsibility of the member to observe applicable standards of practice that have been promulgated by a recognized actuarial organization for the jurisdiction in which the member renders professional services and to keep current regarding accepted principles and standards of practice in the jurisdiction in which the member renders professional services.
+Rule 3 A member shall comply with all relevant legal, regulatory and ensure that professional requirements, including services performed by or under the direction of the member meet applicable standards of practice.

+Annotation 3-1 It is the professional responsibility of the member to observe applicable standards of practice that have been promulgated by a recognized actuarial organization for the jurisdiction in which the member renders professional services and to keep current regarding accepted principles and standards of practice in the jurisdiction in which the member renders professional services.